ij-build/ij/README.md

 | -------------------- | ---------- | ----------- |
 | --force              |            | Do not prompt before removing files or directories. |

+### Show Config Command

+This command cna be invoked as `ij show-config`.
+This will print the effective config after resolving inheritance and extension.
+This output of this command, if successful, should also be another valid config file.

 ## License

 Copyright (c) 2018 Eric Fritz